Proudly serving The Woodlands, Spring, Tomball, Magnolia, Conroe, Cypress, Shenandoah, Oak Ridge North, and all of Montgomery and Harris Counties.

 That’s why we invested in CEREC technology.
 Here’s what your experience will actually look like.

 We start by listening.
-Dr. Chris or Dr. Angela will examine your tooth, take a digital X-ray, and discuss your concerns with you.
+Dr. Chris or Dr. Angela will examine your tooth, take a digital X-ray, and discuss your concerns.
 Do you have sensitivity?
 Are you worried about the appearance?
-Is there discomfort?
 We want to understand the full picture before any treatment begins.

-1. Precise Preparation: The tooth is gently shaped to make room for your crown.
-This sounds more intimidating than it is, but most patients compare it to a routine filling.
+The tooth is gently shaped to make room for your crown.
+This sounds more intimidating than it is.
+Most patients compare it to a routine filling.
 We use plenty of numbing and work at a pace that keeps you comfortable.

-2. Digital Impressions: Instead of that tray full of impression goop, we use a small wand to scan your tooth.
+Instead of that tray full of impression goop, we use a small wand to scan your tooth.
 It takes about 60 seconds, and it’s completely comfortable.
-The digital scan is accurate down to 25 microns, which is far more precise than traditional impressions.
+The digital scan is accurate to within 25 microns, far more precise than traditional impressions.

-3. Design and Fabrication: While you relax, Dr. Anton designs your crown on a screen.
+While you relax, Dr. Anton designs your crown on a screen.
 We choose a shade that perfectly matches your natural teeth.
 Then, a block of high-strength ceramic is milled right in our office.
 The whole process takes about 60 to 90 minutes.
-You’re welcome to read, catch up on emails, or just sit back.

 • One and done: Most crowns are completed in a single appointment.
 Show up with a damaged tooth, leave with it restored.